mudev/muHyde/app/_posts/2014-04-29-yo-jekyllrb.md

 You now have

 - Jekyll
-- Html5 Boilerplate based templates
-- jQuery and Modernizr
 - Sass and Compass
+- -and i personally added Foundation via Bower
-- kramdown markdown parser and Pygments highlighter
+- maruku markdown parser and Pygments highlighter

 installed.